-The Center for Business Ethics was founded in 1994 by Dr. Clifford Eubanks, who was then Dean of Belmont University's College of Business Administration, and Dr. Harry N. Hollis, James M. Medlin Chair of Business Ethics.
+The Center for Business Ethics was founded in 1994 by Dr. Clifford Eubanks, who was then Dean of Belmont University's Jack C. Massey College of Business, and Dr. Harry N. Hollis, James M. Medlin Chair of Business Ethics.
 Working with Dr. William E. Troutt, who was then President of Belmont University, the James Medlin family had made possible the establishment of the Center with generous gifts to Belmont University to be used to support the teaching of Ethics to students at the university.

-When Dr. James M. Clapper became the Dean of the College of Business Administration in 1997, he made a strong commitment to enabling the Center to grow and become an effective resource for promoting responsible ethics in businesses and in the professions.
-Under Dr. J. Patrick Raines, who became Dean of the College of Business Administration in 2003, the Center for Business Ethics has continued to prosper.
+When Dr. James M. Clapper became the Dean of the College in 1997, he made a strong commitment to enabling the Center to grow and become an effective resource for promoting responsible ethics in businesses and in the professions.
+Under Dr. J. Patrick Raines, who became Dean in 2003, the Center for Business Ethics has continued to prosper.
 Mr. Harold Fogelberg became Director of the Edward C. Kennedy Center for Business Ethics in 2010 upon the retirement of Dr. Harry Hollis.

 From the beginning, the Center for Business Ethics has focused on developing practical approaches to enable people to deal successfully with the tough ethical issues and decisions they face in the workplace.
 A major goal of the Center is to develop ethical leadership which will strengthen organizations as they seek to build and nurture ethical cultures.